okeuday/cpg/README.md

 all the Erlang pids and the count of how many times they have been added.
-However, the consistency of the internal cpg state relies on serialized mutability on the local node (naturally, due to a single Erlang process owning the internal cpg data) before operation is sent to the remote nodes (for join or leave function calls that operate as a CmRDT).
+However, the consistency of the internal cpg state relies on serialized mutability on the local node (naturally, due to a single Erlang process owning the internal cpg data) before the operation is sent to the remote nodes (for join or leave function calls that operate as a CmRDT).

 The design description above assumes `GROUP_NAME_WITH_LOCAL_PIDS_ONLY` is